wrightmat/wrightmat.github.io/obsidian/dnd/characters/Pax.md

 #npc

-Gender: Non-Binary
+Gender:: Non-Binary
-Occupation: Noble (Liege)
+Occupation:: Noble (Liege)
-Race: Eladrin (Autumn)
+Race:: Eladrin (Autumn)

 Pax is an Autumn Eladrin with skin the color of fresh fallen leaves and a voice like honey in warm tea.
 They had a brief tryst with Bystan several years ago.